iva-mechkarova/algorithms-portfolio/README.md

 This repository contains all of my code for the practicals throughout the semester.
 It also includes an analysis of the algorithms for each of the practicals (where this is applicable i.e. Trie and Compression practicals did not include this).
 These analyses are provided as excel files, where each of the excel files contain a table which shows how long (in nanoseconds) the algorithms take to compute for different values of N. The practicals are divided into separate packages but practicals 4, 5 and 6 are in the same package as they are all for sorting algorithms.
+The repository also contains the code for the Huffman Compression Assignment.
+On top of this, it contains the compressed and decompressed files for Task 3 of the Huffman Assignment.
+You will find the Huffman Compression Assignment in a separate source folder called "compression-assignment".
+In this source folder there are two packages - one which contains all of the data (i.e. original files, compressed files and decompressed files) and the other contains all of the code.
+The answer to task 2 from the assignment is found in the class "HuffmanAlgorithm".

 ## Getting Started
 To get a copy of this project on your local machine, open your IDE and choose to import a project from github.
 Then, use the URL